 Tile Roof: Remove the tiles on the next row above the position of the solar storage tank to expose the rafters.
-Once in position, fix the roof straps (4) directly to the rafters.
-Ensure the roof straps (4) are tight.
+Once in position, fix the tank straps to the rafters using suitable screws or anchors.
 Replace the tiles.

-Metal Roof: Once in position, fix the roof straps (4) to the rafters, through the metal roofing material.
-The roof straps (4) may be cut to a length of approximately 400 mm to retain the aesthetics of the installation.
-Ensure the roof straps (4) are tight.
+Metal Roof: Once in position, fix the tank straps to the rafters, through the metal roofing material, using suitable screws or anchors.
+The tank straps may be cut to a length of approximately 400 mm to retain the aesthetics of the installation.

-Note: Fixings must penetrate only through the high point in the metal roof profile.
+Note: Fixings must penetrate only through the high point in the roof material profile.